Skip to content

 • All these buy orders provide sell-side counter-parties for the institution that wants to sell

-This is why price often sweeps a high and reverses - the institution used the buy-side liquidity to fill their sell order, then price moves in their actual direction.
+This is why price often sweeps a high and reverses - the institution used the buy-side flow to fill their sell order, then price moves in their actual direction.

 Price sweeping through liquidity pools and reversing